-With the 2020 season fast approaching, do you already know which are the biggest expenses of 2020 that you should definitely consider cutting down?
-Have you identified which crops are profitable to grow and which bring you only loss?
+With a new season fast approaching, do you already know which are the biggest expenses of the year that you should consider cutting down?
+Have you identified which crops are profitable to grow and which ones create loss?
 Read forward to answer those questions.

-But what is the Budget and what are the metrics farm owners should follow to guarantee profitability?
+But what is a budget and what are the metrics farm owners should follow to guarantee profitability?